Ebi-Akangbou/age_calculator/README.md

 ### What I learned

-What I learnt from this challenge was knowing how to use coditional statemate more better and also to knowing knowing how to reassign variables
+What I learnt from this challenge was knowing how to use coditional statemate more better and also to knowing knowing how to reassign variables.

 ### Continued development
 I'll like to know how I can make my programming codes more concise.